Copts: Etymology

 The Greek term for Egypt, Aígyptos (Αἴγυπτος), itself derives from the Egyptian language, but dates to a much earlier period, being attested already in Mycenaean Greek as a_{3}-ku-pi-ti-jo (lit.
 "Egyptian"; used here as a man's name).
-This Mycenaean form likely comes from Middle Egyptian ḥwt kꜣ ptḥ (reconstructed pronunciation /ħawitˌkuʀpiˈtaħ/ → /ħajiʔˌkuʀpiˈtaħ/ → /ħəjˌkuʔpəˈtaħ/, Egyptological pronunciation Hut-ka-Ptah), literally "estate/palace of the kꜣ ("double" spirit) of Ptah" (compare Akkadian ^{ālu}ḫi-ku-up-ta-aḫ), the name of the temple complex of the god Ptah at Memphis (and a synecdoche for the city of Memphis and the region around it).
+This Mycenaean form likely comes from Middle Egyptian ḥwt kꜣ ptḥ (reconstructed pronunciation: /ħawitˌkuʀpiˈtaħ/ → /ħajiʔˌkuʀpiˈtaħ/ → /ħəjˌkuʔpəˈtaħ/, Egyptological pronunciation Hut-ka-Ptah), literally meaning the "estate/palace of the kꜣ ("double" spirit) of Ptah" (compare Akkadian ^{ālu}ḫi-ku-up-ta-aḫ), the name of the temple complex of the god Ptah at Memphis (and a synecdoche for the city of Memphis and the region around it).

 The term Aigýptios in Greek came to designate the native Egyptian population in Roman Egypt (as distinct from Greeks, Romans, Jews, etc.).
-After the Muslim conquest of Egypt (639-646) it became restricted to those Egyptians adhering to the Christian religion.
+After the Muslim conquest of Egypt (639–646), it became restricted to those Egyptians adhering to Christianity.

-In their historic Coptic language, which represents the final stage of the Egyptian language, there is no distinct term equivalent to Copt, as a designation separate from Egyptian.
+In their historic Coptic language, which represents the final stage of the Egyptian language, there is no distinct term equivalent to Copt as a designation separate from Egyptian.
 Instead, terms such as rem en kēme (in the Sahidic dialect) ⲣⲙⲛⲕⲏⲙⲉ, lem en kēmi (Fayyumic), and rem en khēmi (Bohairic) ⲣⲉⲙ̀ⲛⲭⲏⲙⲓ are attested, all of which literally mean "people of Egypt" or "Egyptians"; cf. Egyptian rmṯ n kmt, Demotic rmt n kmỉ.
-This is not unique to Coptic, as many minority communities endonyms translate simply to "people", though it is understood that by saying "people", an in-group is being referred to.
+This is not unique to Coptic, as many community endonyms translate simply to "people", though it is understood that by saying "people", an in-group is being referred to.
 For example, the term Inuit means "the people", and the term Romani derives from words referring to "man" or "people".
 To an extent it was not necessary to make a distinction between "person of Egypt" as someone other than a Copt throughout much of history, as other groups residing in Egypt (such as the Greeks) had recognized ethnonyms in Coptic, such as "Hellene", that were sufficient.
-In the medieval era there also was not always a distinction made between Christian Copts and their Pre-Christian ancestors, and the same ethnonym was sometimes used for both, meaning identity to the culture of being "Coptic" was not as tightly tied to Christianity as it commonly is today (though it was still often placed as in opposition to being Muslim, usually by Muslims themselves, who ceased identifying a family as "Coptic" after the first generation of converts to Islam).
+In the medieval era, there also was not always a distinction made between the Christian Copts and their pre-Christian ancestors, and the same ethnonym was sometimes used for both, which means that the identity to the culture of being "Coptic" was not as tightly tied to Christianity as it commonly is today (though it was still often placed as in opposition to being Muslim, usually by Muslims themselves, who ceased identifying a family as "Coptic" after the first generation of converts to Islam).

-The Arabic word qibṭ "Copt" has also been connected to the Greek name of the town of Kóptos (Κόπτος, now Qifṭ; Coptic Kebt and Keft) in Upper Egypt.
+The Arabic word Qibṭ (Copt) has also been connected to the Greek name of the town of Kóptos (Κόπτος, now Qifṭ; Coptic Kebt and Keft) in Upper Egypt.
 This association may have contributed to making "Copt" the settled form of the name.

-In the 20th century, some Egyptian nationalists and intellectuals in the context of Pharaonism began using the term qubṭ in the historical sense to refer to all ethnic Egyptians, both Christians and Muslims.
+In the 20th century, some Egyptian nationalists and intellectuals in the context of Pharaonism began using the term Qubṭ in the historical sense to refer to all Egyptians, both Christians and Muslims.